 Specification (4) reproduces our baseline specification using the within-estimator rather than the GMM estimator, i.e. without instrumenting our covariates.
 Exports to high-wage countries remain statistically significant, albeit with a reduced coefficient, and exports to lowwage countries are now significant with a negative impact as well.
-Capital intensity turns statistically insignificant with a positive sign.
+The capital-value added ratio turns statistically insignificant with a positive sign.
 The remaining variables are robust and the coefficient for the lagged dependent variable shows the expected downward bias in comparison to our baseline estimation.
 Overall, this confirms our choice of the difference-GMM estimator and implies that accounting for endogeneity is essential.

 The Great Recession had a strong impact on the labour market and bargaining relations and may distort the effect of underlying determinants of income distribution (Guschanski and Onaran, 2021).
 To account for this, we restrict our sample to the 1995-2007 period in specification (5).
-All variables, except for capital intensity which turns statistically insignificant, remain robust.
+All variables, except for the capital-value added ratio which turns statistically insignificant, remain robust.

 Specifications (6-8) use labour compensation of high-, medium-, and low-skilled workers as a ratio to value added as the dependent variable.
 Data is limited to the 1995-2009 period and we restrict our sample to end in 2007 to avoid the 2008 financial crisis and provide comparability to specification (5).
 We include the share of people with the relevant level of education (Skill Share) as a control variable to account for the changing educational composition of the population.
 The negative effect of intra-industry intermediate exports to high-wage countries is only statistically significant for medium-skilled labour.
 It appears that medium-skilled workers are most strongly impacted by GVC participation.
 It is possible that low-skilled workers rarely participate in export production, which increasingly requires higher skill levels as firms move up the GVC.
 In contrast, high-skilled labour might be relatively more successful in extracting part of the productivity gains, due to stronger bargaining power and increased demand for their skills.
 Nevertheless, in contrast to Feenstra and Hansen (1996), we find no evidence that high-skilled workers gain from trade in intermediate products.
 While medium-skilled workers lose out the most, labour in aggregate loses out relatively to capital.
-We obtain a positive coefficient for capital intensity for all three skill groups, in line with the overall positive effect in specification (5), which captures the same period.
-The effect is statistically significant only for high-skilled workers, which indicates a particularly low elasticity of substitution in line with expectations that high-skilled labour has a strong complementarity with capital.
-However, it contradicts the idea that the labour share declined due to an increase in capital intensity, as medium- and low-skilled labour is still a complement for capital (as the coefficient is positive albeit insignificant) or technology-neutral (interpreting the coefficient as zero as it is insignificant).
-Union density displays a positive effect for medium- and low-skilled labour and a negative coefficient for high-skilled workers, although it is not statistically significant.
-However, results for specifications (6-8) have to be interpreted with caution as validity tests indicate potential model specification issues.
-Also, potential measurement issues related to informal employment might be particularly relevant for lowskilled labour.